 Hernia or muscle weakness at the donor site: A hernia happens when part of an internal organ (often a small piece of the intestine) bulges through a weak spot in a muscle.
 Most hernias happen in the abdomen.
 They usually happen when someone who has a weak spot in an abdominal muscle strains the muscle, perhaps by lifting something heavy.

 Hernias can be painful and can cause a noticeable bulge in your abdomen.
-Hernias usually are treated by surgically repairing the opening in the muscle wall.
+Hernias usually are treated by surgically inserting mesh to support the muscle wall.
 The surgery is generally done on an outpatient basis.
 Hernias can often come back.